mozilla-iam/cis/docs/Profiles.md

 ### Standard attribute structure

 This is the schema that every attribute in the profile **should** follow.
-Where noted, certain top level attributes may present a custom list or array which contain the standard attribute structure as their ultimate child(s).
+Where noted, certain top level attributes may present a custom list or associative array which contain the standard attribute structure as their ultimate child(s).

 The top-level attribute represents the attribute name.

+**Rules** to follow when modifying this structure are outlined below:

 The *signature* field is used to certify the attribute has been verified by a publisher, and potentially additional sources such as users (humans).
-This allows for performing out-of-band signatures and verifications that the IAM systems cannot interfer with.
+This allows for performing out-of-band signatures and verifications that the IAM systems cannot interfere with.
 No automated IAM system may hold the private signing keys for `additional` signatures.

+- JWT and PGP are supported, with various algorithms
+- The publisher signature is always required
+- The additional signatures may be added by any publisher
+- The data that is signed are the contents of the structure the field `signature` is in, minus the `signature` structure itself.
+E.g. below: `dummy_attribute` *minus* "signature" would be the object to sign.
+- The signed object data is serialized by alpha-numerical order.

 The *metadata* field contains additional information about the attribute, which allows the IAM systems to understand whom may have access to this attribute for example.
+- We follow the [Mozilla Data Classification](https://wiki.mozilla.org/Security/Data_Classification) standard for the *classification* field.
+- The `publisher_authority` is the same publisher identifier as used for the signature fields.

+**value** and **values** fields are exclusionary, only one of them may be used.
+If used, the *value* field may be of any type: string, boolean, integer, list or associative array value.
-The *values* field is always a list containing attribute values.
-It may contain only one single value.
+If used, the *values* field is of type associative array and may contain any sub-value.

 ```
-dummy_attribute: {
+"dummy_attribute": {
   "signature": {
     "publisher": { "alg": "HS256", "typ": "jwt", "value": "dummy signature" },
     "additional": [